No one's talking about the one thing Apple AirTag doesn't do

 Read more: The first Apple AirTag accessories are here, and the prices range from $13 to $449 (really)

-OK, those are my thoughts on Tiles vs. AirTags.
+OK, those are my thoughts on Tiles versus AirTags.
 Now let's hear yours!

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow him on Facebook and Twitter.
 You can also sign up for deal texts delivered right to your phone.
 Find more great buys on the CNET Deals page and check out our CNET Coupons page for the latest Walmart discount codes, eBay coupons, Samsung promo codes and even more from hundreds of other online stores.
 Questions about the Cheapskate blog?
 Answers live on our FAQ page.